Sedimentation enhancing strategy: Ganges-Brahmaputra-Meghna delta, Bangladesh

-Polders, known as beels in Bengal, have been constructed in Bangladesh since the 1960s.
+Polders, known as beels in Bengal, have been constructed in the Ganges delta since the 1960s.
 The embankments provide flood protection and initially increased agricultural production.
 However, together with a decrease in water supply due to upstream dam construction, the embankments caused an increase in riverbed sedimentation and congestion, hampering water drainage and navigation.
 Another issue in Bangladesh is waterlogging, which negatively impacts the agricultural productivity of the region.
 Tidal river management (TRM) emerged as a bottom-up, indigenous strategy to reduce waterlogging and solve river congestion problems in Bangladesh.
 TRM is also seen as a climate change adaptation measure due to its potential to raise land through sedimentation and allow residents to cope with changing environmental conditions.
 TRM involves temporarily breaching levees around low-lying polders to allow river water to flow in.
 When the water flows into embanked areas during high tide, water flow velocities reduce and sediments deposit.
 During low tide, water flow velocity increases again as the water is pulled back through the channels toward the sea, causing deposited riverbed sediment to erode.
 This increases the drainage capacity and navigability of the channels.
 TRM has been implemented in five beels in the south of the Ganges-Brahmaputra-Meghna delta.
 The implementation of TRM by local people (bottom-up) has been particularly successful.
 For example, land in beel Bhaina was raised by 1.5–2 meters near the cut point in the embankment and by 0.2 meters toward the other end of the beel.
 Due to the success of TRM, the Bangladesh Water Development Board also formally implemented TRM in multiple beels, which has been less successful due to the top-down implementation causing conflict between locals and formal institutions.